PerezHz/HORIZONS.jl/README.md

 ## New features (v0.1.0+)

-`HORIZONS.jl` `v0.1.0` supports Julia 1.0.
-New developments (`master` branch) will target Julia 1.1+.
+`HORIZONS.jl` `v0.1.2` supports Julia 1.0.
+There is work in progress in the `master` branch in order to support Julia 1.1-1.3 as well.
 The `smb_spk` script has been translated from Tcl/Expect to the Julia function `smb_spk`, for the generation and downloading of binary SPK files for Solar System small-bodies!
 ```julia
 julia> using HORIZONS, Dates